Organisation: Rory Peck Trust

 - Proven attention to detail and record keeping.

-- Experience working in the NGO or non-profit sector, or familiarity with journalism and media.
+- Experience working in the NGO or non-profit sector, or familiarity with coordinating training.

 - Firm understanding of and respect for requirements of confidentiality.